hellerve/hellerve/README.md

 - [**cspfuck**](https://github.com/hellerve/cspfuck): brainfuck with actors, written in c, without dependencies, with a x86 jit.

-- [**anima.carp**](https://github.com/hellerve/anima.carp): a small animation and drawing framework for carp. a sketching tool i built to show off carp.

 #### what i care about

 - systems that are moldable, inspectable, and useful